franespiga/gymfolio/README.md

 Gymfolio is compatible with most of the Stable Baselines 3 agents, and has been tested with a subset of them both with discrete and continuous action spaces.
 Gymfolio also has been successfully used in training Decision Transformers, generating trajectories to train the agent offline.

-Examples of both scenarios are provided in the `examples/` folder.
+## Example
+An example of the usage of StableBaselines3 is provided in `examples/stable_baselines3.py`.
+It consumes the `data/example.h5` datasets in HDF5 format.